 - M. officinalis ‘Quedlinburger Niederliegende’ which is said to have a higher oil content.

 In a frost free area this is very a very easy to grow.
 You can plant seedlings in spring, or start plants off from seed in winter indoors.

 This is a plant likes a well drained humus rich soil.
 It grows well in full sun to part shade and plants need to plated at around 30 cm (12 inches) apart.

 Good drainage is essential, although watering during very dry summers will be required.

-The plant does spread by underground runners and we suggest growing Lemon Balm in containers to control its spread.
+The plant does tend spread by underground runners and we suggest growing it in containers to control its spread.

 An annual tidy up by pruning back in early spring will keep the plant growing well and promote a bushy habit.